Backup Chain Transformation

 For example, you have configured a backup job to perform daily forward incremental backups and scheduled synthetic full backups on Thursday.
 Additionally, you have selected to transform the incremental backup chain into the reverse incremental backup chain.
 The backup job starts on Sunday.
-In this case, Veeam Backup & Replication will perform backup in the following way:
+In this case, Veeam Backup & Replication performs backup in the following way:

-- After that, Veeam Backup & Replication will transform the incremental backup chain into a reverse incremental chain.
-As a result, you have a full backup created on Thursday and a set of reversed increments Sunday through Wednesday.
+- Veeam Backup & Replication repeats the process for Tuesday, Wednesday and Thursday increments.
+As a result, you have the synthetic full backup created on Thursday and a set of reverse increments for Sunday through Wednesday.

 Retention Policy for Mixed Backup Chains

 To maintain the necessary number of restore points in mixed backup chains (backup chains that contain reverse incremental and forward incremental backup files), Veeam Backup & Replication deletes an outdated reverse incremental backup file when the job adds a new forward incremental backup file to the chain.